outreachy/website/docs/privacy-policy.md

 If you wish to remove your initial application information from the Outreachy website, please contact us via our [Personal Data Request Form](https://outreachy.org/contact/organizers/).
 Currently, removing the initial application information means that any recorded contributions or applications to mentored projects will be deleted, and you will not be eligible to be accepted as an Outreachy intern.
 We are working on features to allow more fine-grained data removal.

 The Software Freedom Conservancy will collect personal data from interns that is necessary to fulfill its contractual obligations and make payments to interns.
 This information is not sold or distributed to third parties.

+Sharing Volunteer Personal Data
+---

+If you opt-in, you may be contacted by Outreachy participants for an informal career chat.
+If you wish to opt-out, please contact us via our [Personal Data Request Form](https://outreachy.org/contact/organizers/).

+Informal career chat volunteers provide the following information:

+  * name;
+  * email;
+  * your relationship to Outreachy and Outreachy participation history;
+  * (optional) your employer;
+  * (optional) open source communities you participate in;
+  * (optional) open source roles you are paid to work on;
+  * (optional) open source roles you volunteer for;

+That information is visible to:

+ * interns who are in good standing
+ * alums in good standing
+ * mentors of an intern or alum in good standing, who are approved to participate in Outreachy by a community coordinator
+ * community coordinators who are approved by Outreachy organizers to participate in Outreachy

 Sharing Outreachy Website User Personal Data
 ---